 Issue #4: Long-tail Results

 Many marketers struggle with understanding and validating long-term or “long-tail” results, especially as some content marketing strategies take time to prove their effectiveness.
-In fact, 22% of marketers surveyed found that content takes too long to show results.
-A major issue for 22% of content marketers surveyed was that content takes too long to show results. #contentmarketing Click To Tweet
+In fact, 22% of marketers surveyed found that content takes too long to show results. [bctt tweet=”22% of Content marketing managers surveyed reported that content taking too long to show results is a major issue for them. #contentmarketing”]

 Tip #1 Start with Quick Wins: